waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Alternative Hypothesis:** Toggling the secret switch at (19, 11) a second time might open a new, previously unseen path, bypassing the maze entirely.
     *   **Test:** Return to the switch and interact with it again.
 Observe if any environmental changes occur on the map.
     *   **Status:** Untested.

+## Item Collection Mechanics
+*   **Hypothesis:** Reloading a map will cause items previously missed due to a full inventory to reappear.
+    *   **Test:** Attempted to pick up the FULL HEAL at (28, 9) on TeamRocketBaseB3F.
+Failed.
+Left the map and immediately returned.
+Attempted to pick up the item again.
+    *   **Conclusion:** Failed.
+The item did not reappear.
+Items missed due to a full bag are likely permanently lost.